ejfox/docgrind/content/mdn/reference/global_objects/error/stack/index.md

     at filename.js:3:13
 ```

 In Firefox, you can use the `//# sourceURL` directive to name an eval source.
-See the Firefox [Debug eval sources](https://firefox-source-docs.mozilla.org/devtools-user/debugger/how_to/debug_eval_sources/index.html) docs and the [Naming `eval` Scripts with the `//# sourceURL` Directive](https://fitzgen.com/2014/12/05/name-eval-scripts.html) blog post for more details.
+See the Firefox [Debug eval sources](https://firefox-source-docs.mozilla.org/devtools-user/debugger/how_to/debug_eval_sources/index.html) docs.

 ## Examples